If you’ve recently been defeated by your McDonald’s fries, you may be wondering if you can keep them and reheat them later.

 How to reheat McDonald’s french fries in the oven:

-- Arrange your french fries on a baking tray (or on a sheet of ridged foil as in the picture above).
+- Arrange your french fries on the baking tray (or on a sheet of ridged foil as in the picture above).

 - Sprinkle a few drops of water over the french fries, then cover them with foil.